-Watching a glass blowing demonstration at Kitengela (or having a go yourself) is a fascinating experience.
+Watching glass blowing at Kitengela (or having a go yourself) is a fascinating experience.
 Founded in 1991 by entrepreneur Anselm Croze, Kitengela Hot Glass began as a tiny family business on the outskirts of Nairobi as East Africa’s first glassblowing company.
 It remains in the same stunning location today overlooking Nairobi National Park, where it employs a team of skilled local craftsmen.
-Trained by Anselm himself alongside an assortment of expert visiting glassblowers from around the world, the Kitengela glass blowers are exceptionally talented in this ancient and magical art and have grown to develop their own unique style.
+The Kitengela glass blowers are trained by Anselm himself alongside an assortment of expert visiting glassblowers from around the world.

 Glass is one of the world’s oldest and most versatile man-made materials.
 It is also 100% recyclable

 From a fiery furnace of molten bottles and broken windowpanes, craftsmen at on the edge of Nairobi National Park gather globules of 1,100°celsius liquid glass.
 Attached to the end of a long metal blow pole, they begin to gently twist and turn, blowing through the hollow pipe to create a bubble in the end of the burning ball.
 Using a variety of wooden and metal tools, including innovations of their own making, the glass blowers shape the liquid glass into stunning and highly unique designs, from goblets, champagne flutes and vases to bespoke chandelier commissions containing over 1,000 individual pieces of hand-blown glass.